dawranliou/dawranliou.com/source/blog/2019-02-02-tachyons-review.html.markdown

 Coming into CSS with functional programming background, it really troubles me that all the CSS classes are effectively global-mutable-stateful objects.
-Without a good methodology adopted by the developer, like BEM (http://getbem.com/), all CSS classes have side-effect on the whole document.
+Without a good methodology adopted by the developer, like BEM, all CSS classes have side-effect on the whole document.
 (See Case 1.)
 This makes containing any CSS class a goal to solve the problem.
 Otherwise, changing the class might have an effect on other elements.
 However, this also elimiates the